 Larry says he began writing his first novel without thinking about things like writing style and genre.
 “I had a story in mind, and I just began to write.”
 In less than a year, the long-distance collaboration of a Kentucky author and his California mentor resulted in Dancing Alone Without Music, and the sequel, Follow Your Dreams, one year later.
 “The more I wrote,” Larry says, “the more my style evolved – short, fast-paced chapters with page-turning endings, and hopefully engaging dialogue between believable and memorable characters.”
 And fewer characters.
 “My first two books had fifteen and eighteen characters respectively; the third has only four.”

 Larry’s third book, The Girl on the Bench, is slated for publication in January 2020, with two more books scheduled for release in 2020.
 In terms of genre, Larry says his focus is Christian and Inspirational, yet striving to appeal to a broader secular audience.
 He writes with women readers in mind, but has developed a devoted following of male readers, as well.

 In addition to his writing, Larry is active in church, community and university activities.
 His daughter, her husband and their two daughters live in Chicago, and his son lives in Denver with his wife and their daughter and son.

-Larry is a member of the American Christian Fiction Writers, the Alliance of Independent Authors (Alli), The Authors Guild, the National Writers Union, and is a contributor to Southern Writers magazine Suite T blog.
+Larry is a member of the American Christian Fiction Writers, the Alliance of Independent Authors (Alli), The Authors Guild, the National Writers Union, the Christian Indie Publishing Association, and is a contributor to Southern Writers magazine Suite T blog.